Repairing Legacy Code - Automatically

 - the mere size of the pre-/post-states is often too large to analyze (legacy code in particular tends to depend on large states)

-Both of these problems are a typical human developer problem.
-Scaling and getting access to internal state is simple to an automatic tool.
+Both of these problems are typical human developer problems.
+Scaling and getting access to internal state is simple for an automatic tool.
 I would have guessed that such a tool already exists.
-The simple search for a tool generating or recording tests, or at least for a tool searializing program state brought no results.
+The simple search for a tool generating or recording tests, or at least for a tool serializing program state brought no results.
 So I decided to create my own prototype.

 My solution for the automatic test generator is testrecorder.
 I will post my progress on this subject in this blog.